 Notion doesn’t yet have API, or the ability to connect and sync with other apps.
 That’s why I said earlier that I haven’t parted ways with Google Calendar yet.

 I say “at the time of writing” because the developers said the API would come out in Q3 of 2020.
 It’s still not out.
-And it’s something they’ve been promising for over a year now, if I’m not mistaken.
 This is the biggest pet peeve among many Notion users.
 Join any Notion forum and you’ll find folks complaining about it.

 Notion doesn’t have a color picker for text and highlights — it comes with limited color presets.

 I’m a big fan of bright colors, and I find that some of the built-in colors aren’t bright enough for my liking.
+I’d love to style things with my brand colors for a cohesive look.
 Again, not a dealbreaker, but I thought it was worth mentioning.

 Fortunately, there is a solution for this if you’re using the Notion app for windows.
-Independent developer dragonwocky has created Notion Enhancer, an unofficial customizer that provides more customization control.
+Independent developer dragonwocky created Notion Enhancer, an unofficial customizer that provides more options.
 I use Notion Enhancer and absolutely love it.
 But I do think better text formatting should be part of the native app.

 Notifications don’t always show up on mobile (personal experience)